Open Up (Leftfield song)

-"Open Up" is a song recorded by British electronic duo Leftfield featuring John Lydon (of Sex Pistols and Public Image Ltd.).
-It was released as a single on 1 November 1993.
-The single reached number 13 on the UK Singles Chart, number one on the UK Dance Singles Chart and number 39 in both Australia and New Zealand.
+"Open Up" is a song by British electronic duo Leftfield featuring John Lydon (of Sex Pistols and Public Image Ltd.).
+It was released as a single on 1 November 1993 by Hard Hands label.
+The single reached number 13 on the UK Singles Chart, number one on the Music Week Dance Singles chart and number 39 in both Australia and New Zealand.
 NME reported in their 18 September 1993 issue, "This is the record that people have always wanted Lydon to do."
 In 2014, the same publication ranked "Open Up" at number 444 on their list of the "500 Greatest Songs of All Time".
+A black-and-white music video was produced to promote the single, directed by British director Lindy Heymann.

 "The Dust Brothers Remix" is an early remix by the Chemical Brothers, before they were forced to change to their current name.
 On later compilations, the remix appears as "The Chemical Brothers Remix" and is over nine minutes in duration (compared to eight minutes as first released).
 The longer version adds more than a minute of extra material around the 6–7-minute mark.
 The "I Hate Pink Floyd Mix" and the "Open Dub" were remixed by The Sabres of Paradise.
 The other 1993 versions are by Leftfield themselves.

-The song made an appearance on the soundtracks to Hackers and Rogue Trader, and it is also the title track to the Acclaim baseball video game All-Star Baseball 2000.